 By Robyn Wolcott

-In case you missed it, a seaplane recently landed at West Wharf in Madison.
-Spearheaded by Madison Economic Development and Biehn Travel, Shoreline Aviation showed that Madison has one more way to attract and transport visitors.
+A year ago, a seaplane recently landed at West Wharf in Madison.
+Spearheaded by Madison Economic Development and Biehn Travel, Shoreline Aviation has been showing that Madison has one more way to attract and transport visitors.
 The seaplanes offer sightseeing tours of the gorgeous CT coastline.
 Check out the Shoreline Aviation website for details.

 Madison doesn’t shy away from offering the best to its visitors, and fall is just one more season in which Madison shines.